2008 United States presidential election in Wisconsin: Analysis

 Having voted for the Democratic presidential nominees by comfortable margins in 1988, 1992, and 1996, but extremely narrow margins in 2000 and 2004, Wisconsin was originally considered to be a swing state in 2008.
 However, Obama took a wide lead in the polls in Wisconsin in the final weeks before the election and many pundits and news organizations labeled the state as a safe blue state.

 Obama won Wisconsin by a comfortable 13.91% margin of victory.
 Obama carried the heavily Democratic cities of Milwaukee and Madison by large margins, winning above two-thirds of the vote, along with some traditionally Republican cities like Green Bay and Appleton.
 In Dane County, he won almost 73% of the vote, and carried 67.3% in Milwaukee County.
 This was consistent with Obama's pattern of strong performances in the states bordering Illinois.
 Obama's best performance, at 86.81%, was in the small county of Menominee, which is 87% Native American.
 The state's Republican base essentially melted; John McCain only carried 13 of the state's 72 counties, a devastating defeat.
 McCain did best in the Milwaukee suburbs like Waukesha and Ozaukee counties, with his best performance in Washington County where he received 64.14% of the vote.
 He only won five counties in the Northern part of the state, all of which by rather narrow margins.
-Wisconsin would not vote for a Republican candidate for president until it voted for Donald Trump in 2016, though it would flip back to the Democratic column in 2020 with Joe Biden back on the ballot.